dymmond/edgy/docs/migrations/migrations.md

 You will almost certainly need to be using a database migration tool to make sure you manage your incremental database changes properly.

-Saffier being on the top of SQLAlchemy core means that we can leverage that within the internal migration tool.
+Edgy being on the top of SQLAlchemy core means that we can leverage that within the internal migration tool.

-Saffier provides an internal migration tool that makes your life way easier when it comes to manage models and corresponding migrations.
+Edgy provides an internal migration tool that makes your life way easier when it comes to manage models and corresponding migrations.

-Heavily inspired by the way Flask-Migration approached the problem, Saffier took it to the next level and makes it framework agnostic, which means you can use it **anywhere**.
+Heavily inspired by the way Flask-Migration approached the problem, Edgy took it to the next level and makes it framework agnostic, which means you can use it **anywhere**.

 ## Important

-Before reading this section, you should get familiar with the ways Saffier handles the discovery of the applications.
+Before reading this section, you should get familiar with the ways Edgy handles the discovery of the applications.

 The following examples and explanations will be using the